rocketacademy/marketing-website/src/pages/courses/bootcamp/index.md

   sidebarlabel: Admissions
   subheading: >-
-    Rocket’s Basics course is recommended as a pre-requisite for joining our Bootcamp program.
+    Rocket’s Basics course is recommended as a pre-requisite for joining our Coding Bootcamp program.
 Learn more about [Rocket’s Coding Basics](https://codingbasics.rocketacademy.co/).

-    If you already have some prior experience/knowledge in coding and would like to join Rocket's Bootcamp program, we may waive the Coding Basics requirement - reach out to us at [hello@rocketacademy.co](mailto:hello@rocketacademy.co) to find out more!
+    If you already have some prior experience/knowledge in coding and would like to join Rocket's Coding Bootcamp program, we may waive the Coding Basics requirement - reach out to us at [hello@rocketacademy.co](mailto:hello@rocketacademy.co) to find out more!
   steps:
     - image: /img/basics-page/basics-1.png
       heading: Applicant screening